Home / Services

 Our specialists are friendly, honest and will use every avenue to resolve your dispute.

-Our family law solicitors have extensive experience in estate planning and will writing.
+Our family law solicitors have extensive experience in estate planning and will writing to ensure your wishes are carried out after your death.

-You can make a convenient initial appointment to discuss your case and only once you are happy will our solicitors draft your legal documents.
+You can make a convenient free initial appointment to discuss your affairs and only once you are happy will our solicitors draft your legal documents.

-We can provide you with safe storage of your will, please just ask us.
+We can also provide you with free safe storage of your will, please just ask us.

 We will match you with the most suitable family law solicitor at OLS Solicitors to fit your individual needs.

-The matters of Probate are full of complexity, which is why our service to you is honest, upfront and affordable.
+Probate and estate administration can be complex and time consuming, which is why our service to you is honest, upfront and affordable.

 We are flexible and allow you to choose how much of the work you wish for us to do, which can be arranged after your initial appointment.

-We understand that setting up a Lasting Power of Attorney can be both expensive and confusing, especially if you are not familiar with the ins and outs of what needs to be done and what things need to be considered.
+We understand that setting up a Lasting Power of Attorney for health or finances can be both expensive and confusing, especially if you are not familiar with the process and legal requirements.

 Our team of solicitors will discuss, assess and then advise you on what kind of power of attorney will be needed for your situation.